How to Plan a Kitchen Island

 Can you have less?
 Yes you can certainly get away with less, but keep it in mind as the ideal so you don’t go too crazy.

 Things like the number of people living in the house, or how often you entertain should be part of your design process.
-If it is a tiny house and only one person lives there it will certainly be ok tomake thhe distance less.
+If it is a tiny house and only one person lives there it will certainly be ok to make the distance less.

-Take some timme before you start your kitchen renovation to check all your key areas have good circulation space.
-We call this taking your home for a test drive.
+Take some time before you start your kitchen renovation to check all your key areas have good circulation space.
+We call this taking your home for a 'test drive'.

-Our Kitchen Design Kit our Home Desig Kit and Interior Designer Kits all include magnetic people.
-They are scaled to a diametre of 600mm or 24″
+Our Kitchen Design Kit our Home Design Kit and Interior Designer Kits all include magnetic people.
+They are scaled to a diameter of 600mm or 24″

 Use them check if two people will fit between the counters, and get the perfect kitchen island circulation.